 Driving through Mexico is also an option.
 My husband David did this in December 2015; the drive took three full days from Brownsville, Texas.
 Stay safe by sticking to toll roads.

-Toyotas are well regarded in Belize, and pickup trucks of any kind are useful for hauling not only building and agricultural materials but also whole soccer teams of kids.
+Toyotas are popular in Belize, and pickup trucks of any kind are useful.
+Not only for hauling building and agricultural materials but also whole soccer teams of kids.
 My husband had two offers for his truck between the Mexican border at Chetumal and our home in Cayo.

 Another factor to consider in selecting a vehicle is the price of gas.
 It’s currently 9.85 Belizean dollars (about US$5) per gallon.
-For 2,200 to 2,600 Belizean dollars, you can have your gas-powered vehicle converted to butane, which sells for about US$4 per gallon.
+For 2,200 to 2,600 Belizean dollars, you can have your gas-powered vehicle converted to butane.
+This sells for about US$4 per gallon.
 This conversion would pay for itself in about nine months, depending on the amount of gas used per week.

 I don’t recommend driving at night in Belize.
 Major junctions tend to be marked with just one small sign.
 At night they’re hard to read and easy to miss.